Vittorio Malingri: The Everest of the Seas

 In 1989, he set off with his wife and son, who was just a few months old, to sail around the world.
 In the Caribbean, he happened to hear an announcement for the Vendée Globe, a round-the-world, single-handed regatta with no stopovers and no assistance, and Vittorio turned his bow around and headed home, sold the boat and with the money he had managed to scrape together, in 1991, designed and began building the Moana 60, the first 60’ Italian Open.
-With the close support of his family and friends, and thanks also to his father’s economic backing, he finished the boat in the family boatyard.
+With the close support of his family and friends, and thanks also to his father's economic backing, he finished the boat in the family boatyard.

-Meanwhile, Nico was born, his second son.

 In 1992, Vittorio set off on the Europe 1 Star (formerly the Ostar).
-Immediately afterwards, he was the first Italian to participate in the Vendée-Globe, “The Everest of the Seas.”
+Immediately afterwards, he was the first Italian to participate in the Vendée-Globe, "The Everest of the Seas."
 Unfortunately, he was forced to a halt when his rudder broke 1,700 miles from Cape Horn, just as he was getting ready to take 4th place.
-After attempting several times to advance toward Cape Horn and finish the race, he decided to withdraw and head for Tahiti, navigating a 2,600 mile against the wind in the South Pacific, without a rudder.
+After attempting several times to advance toward Cape Horn and finish the race, he decided to withdraw and head for Tahiti, navigating a 2,600-mile against the wind in the South Pacific, without a rudder.

 Upon his return to Italy, he used his boat as a sailing school to earn the money he needed annually to take part in the regattas.
 He also designed a Minitransat, along with Andrea Romanelli, which was then manufactured as a series.

 In 1995, he set a monohull sailing record at the Roma x2 regatta, again with the Moana 60.

 In 1996, he had the third time in his class at the Europe 1 Star.
 Vittorio had a budget of 60 million lire compared to the 2.5 billion lire of his rivals, but he was heading up the fleet until just a few miles from the finish.

 He held this place at the Québec-Saint Malo that same year.
 During this regatta, he let a tiny English girl on board for her first ocean regatta: Ellen McArthur.
 In 1997, in the Roma x2, during a race, he set a record of 54 hours and 16 minutes–which has yet to be beaten–on a 60’ Spirit trimaran.
 Then, along with Franco Manzoli, he won an overwhelming victory at the Corsica x2 with a 30’ Golfo Tigullio catamaran.
 In 1998, Manzoli and Malingri repeated this victory, again setting a record of 52 hours for the regatta.

 In 1999, he came in first once again at the Corsica x2 with Franco Manzoli.